 The short answer: a lot.
 But let’s look at an example.

 However, even if you only borrow money for one month, you’d have to pay 1/12 of 300%, which translates to 25%.
-Here’s where the math gets ugly: 25% of $500 is $125, which means that when your loan comes due at the end of its very short term, you’ll owe $625 — which might be pretty tough to meet, especially if you’re in a situation where you needed a payday loan in the first place.
+Here’s where the math gets ugly: 25% of $500 is $125, which means that when your loan comes due at the end of its very short term, you’ll owe $625.
+This amount might be tough to meet, especially if you’re in a situation where you needed a payday loan in the first place.

 What Is a Direct Payday Loan?

-Payday loans are offered by a wide variety of vendors, but mainly, they all break down into two categories: direct payday loans and those offered through a broker.
+Payday loans are offered by a wide variety of vendors, but for the most part, they break down into two categories: direct payday loans and those offered through a broker.

-Direct payday loans are those wherein the entire loan process, from application to funding to repayment, is all managed by the same company.
-Although these can be slightly better than indirect loans — which may involve multiple fees, longer funding wait times, and harder-to-pin-down communication — they’re still a bad idea in general.
+With direct payday loans, the entire loan process, from application to funding to repayment, is all managed by the same company.
+Although these can be slightly better than indirect loans — which may involve multiple fees, longer funding wait times, and harder-to-pin-down communication — they’re still generally considered a bad idea.

 Why Is it Best To Avoid Payday Lending?

 Other than the possibility that you can get money quickly if you have bad credit, there aren’t many benefits associated with payday loans.
-You’ll end up paying a significant amount in interest, and you’re usually expected to pay the money back in a very short period of time — usually not more than 90 days, but two weeks on average.
+You’ll end up paying a significant amount in interest, and you’re usually expected to pay the money back in a very short period of time — usually within two weeks or so.

 The interest on your loan can also compound daily, weekly, or monthly.
 This means that interest charges will start accumulating on the interest you already owe, which will inflate your loan balance even more.